Joker9090/CryptoLoginChallenge/README.md

 There is a few users generated, you can see the mocked data in package/app/sercices/services.tsx ApiLogin Please for this DEMO use `email@email.com | cosmefulanito`

 ## TO IMPROVE
-- list of crypto,
-- detail crypto list
+- mini Chart, Details Page
-- chart
+- animation in errors
 - ui blem
+- better page transition

 ## Questions